GitLiveApp/GitLive/_sections/cherry-picking-vscode.md

 GitLive's cherry picking feature builds on live diff views, [shown in the visibility section](/docs/visibility){:class="internal-link"}, by allowing developers to cherry pick unpushed code from their teammates.

 Click on your teammate’s working copy and select the cherry icon.
-On VS Code, these changes will get to be added to your staged changes, it is up to you to unstage or keep them staged.
+Once you cherry pick, your local changes will be overwritten by your teammate's changes, and you will have those changes in your local copy.
+On VS Code, these changes will get to be added to your staged changes, at this point, you can choose to commit these changes.

-Is is too low on detail, replace with the content from the blog post
 ![Cherry Picking](/uploads/vscode-cherry-picking.gif "Cherry Picking"){:class="screenshot"}